-Some of Google URL search parameters are very, very friendly for SEO purposes.
+Some of Google URL search parameters are very, very useful for SEO purposes.

-search engine optimisation looks on the browser address bar something like this -
+search engine optimisation looks on the browser address bar like this -

 google.co.uk/search?q= returns results from UK, a query starting with

 If we are located in UK, Google pegs to www.google.co.uk and shows results from this geographical region.
-To switch Google to global targeting we give it a query something in these lines -
+To switch Google to global targeting we feed it a query

 Some query operators behave differently in Google searchbox and on URL bar.